-When we pack a lunch, snacks, and drinks, then we can eat without needing to pull over, which easily saves us 30 minutes per meal.
-Especially during that long drive to Colorado, this made a big difference.
-Plus, finding a place to eat and getting food before we get hangry is a challenge in itself, as we learned during a particularly long stretch of I-45 on the way to visit Heath’s parents.
+Finding a place to eat and getting food before we get hangry is a challenge in itself, as we learned during a particularly long restaurant-free stretch of I-45 on the way to visit Heath’s parents.
 (Also not having a fridge on road trips has easily been the thing I’ve missed most about our motorhome.
 We wouldn’t take our motorhome for a weekend trip to Heath’s parents’ house anyway, but man a motorhome would’ve made it easier!)

 2. Travel early.

 Babies are generally fussier in the afternoon.
 It’s one of those unexplainable things doctors know, but have no explanation as to why it happens.
-But come 5:00 in the afternoon, Ellie is more fussy than usual.
-This means you want to be to your destination before dinner time to make travel easier.
+But come 5:00 in the afternoon, the babies were always more fussy than usual.
+This means you want to be at your destination before dinner time to make travel easier.
 When Ellie woke up at 5:00 AM to feed, we went ahead and packed everything up to hit the road.

 3. Be patient during feeds.

-(We aren’t formula feeding Ellie, but I imagine that would add a whole extra set of logistics to feeding a baby while traveling.)
+(We didn’t formula feed our newborns, but I imagine that would add a whole extra set of logistics to feeding a baby while traveling.)

 4. Sit in the backseat.

-As I mentioned earlier, our doctor told us to avoid crowds with Ellie until she was at least six weeks old, which including waiting to fly with her until then.
+As I mentioned earlier, our doctor told us to avoid crowds with Ellie until she was at least six weeks old, which included waiting to fly with her until then.